Chief of bitcoin exchange Mt. Gox denies embezzlement as trial opens

 French national Mark Karpeles filed the plea in response to charges of embezzlement and data manipulation at the Tokyo District Court, according to a pool report for foreign journalists.

 Mt.
-Gox once handled 80 percent of the world's bitcoin trades but filed for bankruptcy in 2014 after losing some 850,000 bitcoins - then worth around half a billion U.S. dollars - and US$28 million in cash from its Japanese bank accounts.
+Gox once handled 80 per cent of the world's bitcoin trades but filed for bankruptcy in 2014 after losing some 850,000 bitcoins - then worth around half a billion US dollars - and US$28 million in cash from its bank accounts.

 In its bankruptcy filing, Tokyo-based Mt.
 Gox blamed hackers for the lost bitcoins, pointing to a software security flaw.